zalora/postgresql-user-manager/README.md

 postgresql-user-manager
 =======================

-To *functionally* manage User Privileges for PostgreSQL Database.
+A command-line interface tool to *functionally* manage User Privileges for Amazon Redshift or any PostgreSQL Database.

 Allow administrator to easily: